by John Wallace, J. Wallace Communication

 Results don’t happen overnight, but the partners in the West Portrillos project – like those in many other projects – know their work can restore a healthy balance that benefits the land, wildlife, and many stakeholders who value this special place.

-®™Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
-Always read and follow label instructions.
+®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
+Always read and follow label instructions. ©2019 Corteva

 Active ingredient of Spike 20P herbicide is tebuthiuron.